noahzmr/scooter-app/readme.md

 ## About

-This is a school assignment that was created in two blocks, each of which was three weeks long, The scenario from the first block was to write a script that calculates the travel costs for a scooter rental.
+This is a school assignment that was created in three blocks, each of which was three weeks long, The scenario from the first block was to write a script that calculates the travel costs for a scooter rental.
 It was up to us if we wanted to keep it a pure terminal application or if we wanted to add a UI to it.
 In the next block, live data should be read out with the help of an Arduino and a Raspberry Pi, and a business plan should be created.
+In the last block we should cover the topic of DevOps, where we use pipline, monitoring, testing and build processes.
 For us it was possible to connect this with the first block where the sensor package represents a scooter.

 ### Built With